-• School practices and procedures are regularly reviewed to ensure that they are supportive of pupils with special educational needs and their parents.
-Staff are aware of the structures and routines which typically help pupils with ASD to feel comfortable and secure, understand the kind of situations they are likely to find difficult, and the steps that are likely to reduce potential distress.
+The school follows the Good Autism Practice principles as recommended by EASA to ensure that positive approaches to supporting children on the autistic spectrum are embedded in our management, our practice and our environment.
+School practices and procedures are regularly reviewed to ensure that they are supportive of pupils with special educational needs and their parents.
+Staff are aware of the structures and routines which typically help pupils with ASD to feel comfortable and secure, understand the kind of situations they are likely to find difficult, and the steps that are likely to reduce potential distress e.g. creating Social Stories ahead of trips or new activities.

-Physical and Medical needs
+Physical and Medical Needs

-• The school is on one level so is accessible for pupils with mobility difficulties and there is ramp access, via the year 6 entrance, to the whole school.
+The school is built on one level so is accessible for pupils with mobility difficulties and there is ramp access, via the year 6 entrance, to the whole school.
 We have wide doors for wheelchair access and a disabled toilet with a shower.
 In addition, we are able to borrow some specialist equipment, like hearing aids and visualisers, from other agencies.
-For more information, click here.